 William Dreis (foreground), Robert Stahler (background, facing camera) and Theodore Ang (back turned), at work

-Wade B. Rubottom was a veteran of MGM, who worked as associate art director on a number of films including The Philadelphia Story.
-He was also a Harvard-educated architect.
-Prior to coming to Marco he worked for Walt Disney's private design firm, WED Enterprises, in 1954-1955 as an Art Director for Main Street USA, the downtown of Disneyland.
+Wade B. Rubottom was a veteran of MGM, who worked for 3 years as a set designer and as associate art director on a number of films including The Philadelphia Story.
+Afterward he became Chief Draftsman at Walter Wanger Productions.
+A graduate of the Princeton University's College of Architecture, Rubottom worked for Walt Disney's private design firm, WED Enterprises, in 1954-1955 as an Art Director for Main Street USA, the downtown of Disneyland.
 His name is in one of the windows there today.
 Later Rubottom designed Freedomland.
+Rubottom was the author of at least 2 books and many published short stories.

-Richmond "Dick" Kelsey was a Disney veteran who was Art Director for Pinocchio, Dumbo, Bambi, and the "Rite of Spring" segment of Fantasia.
+Richmond "Dick" Kelsey was a 12-year Disney veteran who was Art Director for Pinocchio, Dumbo, Bambi, and the "Rite of Spring" segment of Fantasia.
 He was also background animator for Bedknobs and Broomsticks and writer for Alice in Wonderland.
-Kelsey studied at the Otis Art Institute and Art Center School in Los Angeles and in the 1930s became a noted watercolor artist, which he took with him into helping create movies at Disney.
+Kelsey graduated from the Otis Art Institute and Art Center School in Los Angeles and in the 1930s became a noted watercolor artist, which he took with him into helping create movies at Disney.
 Kelsey served in the United States Marines 1st Marine Division at Mt.
-Martha, Austrailia during World War II.
+Martha, Australia during World War II.
 He served under Col. Frank Capra of Hollywood producing fame, who latched onto him to help produce the Army orientation series.
 Capt.
 Kelsey commanded the relief mapping unit in the South Pacific during World War II.
 After the war he returned to Disney and continued creating noted films there, as well as work on Main Street USA at Disneyland.
+Kelsey also was illustrator of books for Simon-Schuster Publishing Company for 10 years.
 Protege Ron Dias, who worked on Sleeping Beauty and many other films, described his beloved mentor in one word, "Geppetto", for his appearance, mannerisms, and work ethic were much like the character.
 Dick Kelsey died in 1987 ultimately from the toxic fumes of the substances used in his animation work.

 Wade Rubottom and Dick Kelsey at later 16th Avenue studio